wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 ```

 When you run the console application, you should see a list of 5 product names for a new
 line of shoes printed to the console.

-To be honest, it doesn't make a lot of sense to
+To be honest, it doesn't make a lot of sense to generate names for shoes, but it's a
-generate names for shoes, but it's a good start to understand how to use the kernel to
+good start to understand how to use the kernel in your application.
+We'll get to see a
-execute prompts.
-We'll get to see a lot more prompts in the next chapter.
+lot more prompts and kernel interactions in the next chapter when we cover
+prompt engineering.

 ## Summary